HOW TO VISUALIZE

 those utopian aspirations, strategic and/or ideological horizons that too often pass implicitly, silently or invisibly?

 Inspired by both visual and ethnographic fieldwork about activism, our “Political Imagination Laboratory” aims to explore and interrogate the shifting political imagination of contemporary social movements.
-Two Political Imagination Laboratories have been taken place at University of Perugia, Italy.
-Each “Lab” has invited anthropologists, filmmakers and activists paper to a mix of film screenings, roundtable discussions and work-in-progress expositions.
+All Political Imagination Laboratories have been taken place at University of Perugia, Italy.
+Each “Lab” brought together anthropologists, filmmakers and activists paper in a small, collegial gathering to a mix of film screenings, roundtable discussions and work-in-progress expositions.
 These have been organised by the team of the “Peasant Activism Project” , in cooperation with the network “Anthropology and Social Movements” of the European Association of Social Movements (EASA) and “Controsguardi – International Festival of Anthropological Cinema”.

 Background: Exploring Shifting Imaginations

 The fragmentation and autonomization of many contemporary political struggles seems to reflect the end of far-reaching alternative political horizons, the end of the hope that an alternative society can exist.
 What should we do?
 How should we think?
 Where can we find inspiration?
 Yet, these questions remain vital for the contemporary political imagination.